hieuwu/solid-examples/README.md

 Given that we have a Rectangle class.
 For the first time when we learn OOP concept, we misunderstand that when we add a Square, then Square should inherits Rectangle.
 Follow IS-A relation, this type of inheritants is quite good.
 However, this is wrong.
 Let's make it clear.
 Rectangle has Width and Height properties, follow them are SetHeight(), GetHeight(), SetWidth(), GetWidth().
 Does a Square class need the Height property and the Get/Set for it?
 What if we create 1.000.000 objects in Square type?
 Wastful!.
 Ignore the memory, for Get/Set of Width and Height, in each method, we can assign Width = Height and reverse this assignment.

 # Interface Segration Principle
-ISP states: <b>A CLIENT SHOULD NEVER BE FORCED TO IMPLEMENT AN INTERFACE THAT IT DOESN'T USE OR CLIENTS SHOULDN'T BE FORCED TO DEPEND ON METHODS THEY DO NOT USE</b> <br>
+ISP states: <b>"A CLIENT SHOULD NEVER BE FORCED TO IMPLEMENT AN INTERFACE THAT IT DOESN'T USE OR CLIENTS SHOULDN'T BE FORCED TO DEPEND ON METHODS THEY DO NOT USE"</b> <br>
 Given that we have a Dog class.
 And a interface DogBehavior includes all of the action of a dog like Bark(), Eat(), Sleep(), Play(), Sing().
 In a case that the dog in the Circus, it just needs the Sing() method.
 Does we have to implement the whole DogBehavior interface?
 No, we should divide the big interface into smaller one for each role of a object.
 For example, in the circus, Dog just need to implement a interface named DogInCircus to perform some certain actions.
 # Dependency Inversion Principle
 DIP states: <b>"A. HIGH LEVEL MODULES SHOULD NOT DEPEND UPON LOW